-After an applicant or student has compiled relevant documentation and submitted a request for accommodation to the Vice President of Academics and Compliance, the Vice President of Academics and Compliance will consider the information and documentation provided by the applicant or student, consult with appropriate instructors and/or school officials as needed, and determine what constitutes reasonable accommodation(s) for the applicant or student's disability.
+After an applicant or student has compiled relevant documentation and submitted a request for accommodation to the Compliance Department, the Compliance Department will consider the information and documentation provided by the applicant or student, consult with appropriate instructors and/or school officials as needed, and determine what constitutes reasonable accommodation(s) for the applicant or student's disability.
 A list of approved accommodation(s) will be provided to the applicant or student and shared with any instructors and/or school officials who will be responsible for providing or making arrangements for such accommodation(s).

-If a student wishes to file a complaint regarding any disability discrimination, the student should first report the concern to the Vice President of Academics and Compliance.
+If a student wishes to file a complaint regarding any disability discrimination, the student should first report the concern to the Compliance Department.
 If the situation cannot be resolved through that process, the student should follow the U.S. Career Institute grievance procedure provided in the Catalog.
 Students also have the right to file an ADA or Section 504 complaint with the Office for Civil Rights (OCR) of the U.S. Department of Education.